office desk with a laptop and note book

 First is, suck it up butter cup and learn how to make the most of the social platforms you are going to be on.

-Second, you can choose to use it for a time to grow your business and slowly phase it out so you don’t have to use it if you don’t want to.
-(Which is where I am and is probably why I struggle to want to create social media posts on a regular basis.)
+Second, you can choose to use it for a time to grow your business and slowly phase it out so you don’t have to use it if you don’t want to. — Unfortunately, the way AI and Google are going with this last helpful content update letting go of social media completely is not going to be an option for most of us.

 I will talk more about this later but starting a website or YouTube channel is a slow burn and honestly is not an “in the moment” marketing channel.
-They don’t work for selling the animals or products you have now.
-More on that later.
+They don’t work for selling the animals or products that have a “shelf life” unless you are simply working to build a waiting list.

 How Social Media Is Used in Business